 Video of the Day

-Hair or fur?
+Pet hair or fur?

 Many people use the words "hair" and "fur" interchangeably when referring to an animal's coat.
 But many people also break it down into the explanation that humans have "hair" and animals have "fur."
-On the bodies of both humans and animals, hair and fur both grow from the same types of follicle.
+On the bodies of both humans and animals, hair and fur both grow from the same types of follicles.
 And chemically speaking, both hair and fur are made of keratin, a type of protein.

 They say that although human hair grows much longer than animal hair does, the length that human hair will grow to on an individual person is genetically controlled.
 Hair will stop growing when it reaches that genetically determined length.
 It seems that animal hair grows less because the cycle of growth is much shorter in animals than it is in humans.

 Seasonal shedding in pets

 Animals with hair typically have hair for the protection it offers them from their environment.
 Fur or hair can both insulate from hot weather and protect against cold weather and an animal's coat changes with the seasons.
 Their bodies are very tuned into the seasons, and they have hormonal changes in their bodies that control their hair growth and thickness.

 In summer they don't need as much fur because their body is trying to stay cool, so hormonal changes trigger their hair to start to fall out.
 When the weather starts to turn cold again, hormonal changes trigger a return to a thicker coat.